-Both absolute and percentage error grew significantly.
+Both absolute and percentage errors grew significantly.

 If we look at the plots, the model predictions are visibly scattered.
 We also face a new data segment with high demand that the model fails to predict.

-But even within the known range of target value, the model now makes errors.
+But even within the known range of the target value, the model now makes errors.
 Things did change since the training.

 We can see that the model does not extrapolate well.
 The predicted demand stays within the same known range, while actual values are peaking.